-Students will be asked about their preferences for GRA and GTA positions for the next academic year sometime during the spring semester.
-Although the department will attempt to match students with their top choices, this cannot be guaranteed.
 Students will be informed of their assignments for the next academic year sometime in the Spring semester or early summer.
 In addition to assigned GRA and GTA positions, students are encouraged to speak with faculty members about possible research and teaching opportunities.
 Faculty often receive grants, or teaching positions become available, with very little advance notice, so asking periodically about whether there are any new opportunities is encouraged.
 It is the responsibility of the student to seek out information about opportunities and to be proactive in securing GRA and GTA positions.